 - Project A (marketplace A) lists an NFT (NFT-A) in marketplace A.

 - Project B (marketplace B) displays NFT-A on marketplace B.

 - Project B users see the NFT and purchase NFT-A on marketplace B.

 - NFT-A sale is complete.

 In this example, marketplace A receives their market-maker fee and marketplace B receives their market-taker fee on the sale.
 To summarize, having orders listed on more than one marketplace means that your orders are more likely to sell faster, or for a greater price if on auction.

-The platform supports two types of metadata:
+There are two types of metadata: